 - Oyster sauce: If you have done a lot of Asian cooking, you probably have cooked with it before, and if you haven’t, you are going to love it!
 Oyster sauce is a staple in Asian cooking.
 It is a thick, brown sauce with a balance between sweet and salty with an earthy undertone, due to the oyster extracts.
 You can find oyster sauce in the Asian aisle of any supermarket for only a few dollars.
 My personal favorite is Lee Kum Kee, which is just a few more dollars.
 Not all oyster sauce is created equal.
 The quality of oyster sauce will affect the flavor, so if you want the extra “oomph” to your dish, go with a good quality sauce.

 4. Stir fry.
-Heat 1 1/2 teaspoons peanut oil (you can substitute any oil you have on hand) in a large nonstick skillet over high heat until very hot and sizzling.
+Heat 1 1/2 teaspoons peanut oil (you can substitute vegetable oil) in a large nonstick skillet over high heat until very hot and sizzling.
 It is important that the skillet be smoking hot so that the beef will sear and not steam.
 Add beef to the skillet and break up any clumps; cook without stirring for 1 minute, then stir and cook until beef is browned and almost cooked through, about 1-2 minutes (it will cook more in the sauce).
 Don’t overcook or it won’t be as tender!
 Transfer beef to a large plate and cover.
-If your skillet is small, then cook in 2 batches so your beef sears and doesn’t just steam.
+You will probably need to cook your beef in two batches so it sears and doesn’t just steam.

 5. Stir fry AND steam broccoli.
 We heat additional oil in the now empty skillet then add our broccoli and saute for 30 seconds.
 Next, we add 1/4 cup water, cover the pan, and lower heat to medium and steam the broccoli just until desired crisp- tenderness, about about 2 minutes.
 Push the broccoli to the sides of the skillet and add the garlic/ginger/red pepper/oil to the center of the pan, mashing the mixture with a spoon, until fragrant, about 15 to 20 seconds, then stir the mixture into the broccoli.
 So now not only is our beef infused with flavor but our broccoli is as well!